terion-name/terion-name/readme.md

 #TODO:

-* make screen transitions via css
-* make slides transitions via css
+* Create some stunning stuff on background of home screen